kjergens/SecretDecoder/README.md

 <h2>Instructions</h2>
 <h3>Base Assignment: MessageDecoder (12 points)</h3>
 Don’t let your messages be understood by hackers!
 There is a file in this project secret_messages.txt.
-It contains messages that have been encoded in the following ways, in this order:
+It contains 3 messages, but to keep them safe from hackers, they were first encoded in the following ways, in this order:

 1. All two adjacent vowels were surrounded by v's. e.g. "either" became "veivther"